 Nominated extraordinary accomplishments in Visitor Experience, Business Practice, and Leadership in the Field must have occurred in the past three years (since January 2014).
 ASTC members in good standing may submit a nomination for themselves, their employees, or other ASTC-member institutions or employees.
 Collaborations between ASTC-member institutions are also eligible.
 Each nominating institution is limited to one application per category per year.
 Nomination forms must be signed by the institution’s chief executive, board chairperson, or equivalent.
 Nominations from the home institution of a Leading Edge Awards jury member will not be considered.

-A 10-member jury of professionals knowledgeable about the science center field, representing a broad spectrum of ASTC’s worldwide membership, will review entries and select finalists.
+An eight-member jury of professionals knowledgeable about the science center field, representing a broad spectrum of ASTC’s worldwide membership, will review entries and select finalists.
 Once detailed nomination information is submitted, the jury will review all finalists and select awardees.
 All decisions of the jury are final, including the decision not to choose an award recipient in a given category.

 Awards Ceremony and Recognition